eclipsesource/jsonforms/partials/docs/customrenderer-es6.md

 </body>
 ```

-When we run `npm install` and `npm start` again, we should now see the following:
+We should now see the following:
 ![Default form with rating control](./images/docs/customrenderer.ts.formwithuibrating.png){:.img-responsive}

 As you can see, we are able to use the ui-bootstrap control in our HTML code.
 So it is time now to use it in a custom JSON Forms renderer.
 But let us remove the tag `<uib-rating ng-model="2" max="5"></uib-rating>` from `src/index.html`, as we just added it there to test `ui-bootstrap`.